 The Advisory Committee (Committee) is the advisory body of the Authority and reports directly to the Board of Directors.
 The Committee is the only standing committee defined by the JPA and includes one representative from each Member and Interested Party.
 Each Member and Interested Party has one vote on the Committee.
-The Committee provides advice to the Board, but has no authority to take action that binds the Authority.
+The Committee provides advice to the Board but has no authority to take action that binds the Authority.
 Advisory Committee Meetings are open to the public and any individual is welcome to attend.
 The Advisory Committee was developed primarily to allow interested parties and the general public a convenient forum to voice their ideas and concerns at no cost.
+The Advisory Committee quorum is 13 committee members.